 6. Interaction with other Dogs

 Dogs were descended from wolves, which were inherently pack animals.
 This mindset has unerringly flowed through the course of evolution, which is why socialization has been seen to deliver many benefits to canines.
-When learning how to mentally stimulate a dog, bringing in another canine can help.
+Bringing in another canine can help.

 For example, dogs that are solitary are typically more inactive (72-85% of time being inactive), compared to only 4-5% of inactive time when group-housed with other dogs (Hubrecht et al. 1992).
 Separation from littermates can also result in distress vocalizations, where the presence of a littermate can reduce the vocalisations by 50-90%.